Parts & Accessories

 Verdict

-So, the bottom line is our experience so far has been very positive, and we have yet to encounter any issues with a bigger caravan and have been very surprised at how little difference the 8ft wide caravan has been during towing.
+The bottom line is our experience so far has been very positive.
+We have yet to encounter any issues with a bigger caravan and have been very surprised at how little difference the 8ft wide caravan has had during towing.

 But, we have appreciated the huge difference it has given us for living in.
 If you are curious about an 8ft wide caravan, my recommendation is to go for it!
 Make sure your car can tow it, you have wider mirrors, and you will not regret it!